MatrixOrbital/HTT-Utility/README.md

 # HTT Support utility

-A quick and easy utility to change the touch screen settings on Matrix Orbitals HTT range of products.
+A quick and easy utility to change the touch screen settings on Matrix Orbitals HTT HDMI TFT LCD range of products.

 ------------------------------------------------------------------